Gotthold Ephraim Lessing: Life

 In 1752, he took his master's degree in Wittenberg.
 From 1760 to 1765, he worked in Breslau (now Wrocław) as secretary to General Tauentzien during the Seven Years' War between Britain and France, which had effects in Europe.
-It was during this time that he wrote his famous Laocoön, or the Limitations of Poetry.
+It was during this time that he wrote his famous Laocoön.

 In 1765, Lessing returned to Berlin, leaving in 1767 to work for three years at the Hamburg National Theatre.
 Actor-manager Konrad Ackermann began construction of Germany's first permanent national theatre in Hamburg, established by Johann Friedrich Löwen.
 The owners of the new Hamburg National Theatre hired Lessing as the theatre's critic of plays and acting, an activity later known as dramaturgy (based on his own words), making Lessing the very first dramaturge.
 The theatre's main backer was Abel Seyler, a former currency speculator who since became known as "the leading patron of German theatre."
 There he met Eva König, his future wife.
 His work in Hamburg formed the basis of his pioneering work on drama, titled Hamburgische Dramaturgie.
 Unfortunately, because of financial losses due to pirated editions of the Hamburgische Dramaturgie, the Hamburg Theatre closed just three years later.

 In 1770, Lessing became librarian at the ducal library, now the Herzog August Library (Herzog-August-Bibliothek, Bibliotheca Augusta), in Wolfenbüttel under the commission of the Duke of Brunswick.
 His tenure there was energetic, if interrupted by many journeys.
 In 1775, for example, he accompanied Prince Leopold to Italy.
 Follower of Spinoza's philosophy, on 14 October 1771, Lessing was initiated into Freemasonry in the lodge "Zu den drei Goldenen Rosen" in Hamburg.